mtumilowicz/designPatterns/README.md

 All creational design patterns are in package: creational.*.
 Package of specific pattern is obtained using camel-case.
 ### abstract factory
+* theory: `abstract factory` is an interface for creating families of related or dependent objects without specifying their concrete classes.
+* code: We have two possible platforms - `Mac` and `MS`, and we have to produce desktop application that runs on either of them.
+As we know widgets implementation differ on different platforms, so we have to encapsulate production of `windows` and `buttons` into `PlatformDependentWidgetProducer` and in run-time we decide which factory (`MsWindowsWidgetFactory` or `MacOSXWidgetFactory`) should be used (it depend on which platform we are).
 ### builder
 ### factory method
 ### prototype